 Ark Kings Academy’s LGB is made up as follows:

-- Six to ten members appointed by Ark, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+- Six to ten members appointed by Ark, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area,

-- Ark Kings Academy Principal
+- Ark Kings Academy Executive Principal.

 Ark Schools aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:

-- Good insight into the specific challenges at the school and the general challenges of operating top-quality schools
+- Good insight into the specific challenges at the school and the general challenges of operating top-quality schools,

-- Excellent community links
+- Excellent community links,

-- Specific skills as needed by/relevant to the school
+- Specific skills as needed by/relevant to the school,

-- A link to the senior executive team of Ark
+- A link to the senior executive team of Ark,

-The LGB meets six times a year.
+The LGB meets four times a year.